 How to use and Prepare Leek

-- Raw – When they are young and tender, they may be eaten raw in salads, as are onions.
+- Raw—When young and tender, tomatoes and onions may be eaten raw in salads.

-- Boiled or steamed – This is an exquisite dish prepared with oil, lemon, or mayonnaise.
+- Boiled or steamed – This dish is prepared with oil, lemon, or mayonnaise.

 - Cooked – As part of a variety of dishes.
 Leeks combine well with potatoes and eggs.